Looking for the most undervalued cryptocurrencies to add to your portfolio in 2021? Read our guide on the 10 most undervalued cryptos to buy in 2021!

 Note that Bitcoin Cash underwent various forks itself, such as Bitcoin Cash ABC and Bitcoin Cash SV.

 “Bitcoin > great for asset storage.
 Bitcoin Cash > great for payments.
 Bitcoin Cash at $310 today.
 I expect $3,000+ next year.
 Why?
 More and more vendors accept crypto.
 Vendors want low fees and fast transactions.
-I’m bullish on [Bitcoin Bash].”
+I’m bullish on [Bitcoin Cash]”.

-EOS is a decentralised platform for smart contracts and dApps, often referred to as the Ethereum killer.
+EOS is a decentralised platform for smart contracts and DApps and is often referred to as the ‘Ethereum Killer’.

 The EOS team has big plans and claims that EOS is scalable, flexible, and usable.
 One of the most notable features is EOS horizontal scalability that allows the parallel executions of transactions and contracts.